Face to Face: Keep Customers Satisfied¹

 - Interest: Build the prospect’s interest with an emotional appeal.
-For example, selling a desk chair is more about how the chair will make them feel when they are sitting in it than about the chair’s actual properties.
+For example, selling a desk chair is more about how the chair will make them feel when they are using it as opposed to the chair’s actual properties.

 - Desire: Build the prospect’s desire for said desk chair.
 Do this, for example, by showcasing its features, which may include adjustable lumbar support or a tilting mechanism.

-- Conviction: Increase the prospect’s desire for that chair by providing statistics proving its value.
+- Conviction: Support the prospect’s desire for that chair by providing statistics proving its value.
 Describe how the product is better than its competitors’ version.
-Testimonials from satisfied customers offer third-party, non-biased opinions.
+Or refer to testimonials from satisfied customers as third-party, non-biased opinions.

-- Qualifying, a process that identifies target customers well before the vendor begins to nurture the relationship.
+- Qualifying is a process that identifies target customers well before the vendor begins to nurture the relationship.
 Tactics include creating an “ideal customer” profile and criteria, as well as a system to help narrow leads.
-By identifying the perfect customers before they walk through the door, you are more likely to win them over when you do meet.
+By identifying the perfect customers before they walk through the door, you are more likely to make them happy when you do meet.

-- Bundling, a sales technique that works in unison with relationship selling (see below).
-When you bundle products or services, you offer your prospects and customers a discount upon purchase of two or more items at the same time.
+- Bundling refers to a sales technique that works in unison with relationship selling (see below).
+When you bundle products or services, you offer prospects and customers a discount upon the purchase of two or more items at the same time.
 Keep in mind the needs of your customer as you make your offer, and the trust you’ve earned will never be sacrificed.

-- Cross selling, or the offer of similar or complementary products in addition to those a customer may be considering.
-If they are looking for shoes, for example, you might mention that socks are on sale.
+- Cross-selling is the offer of similar or complementary products in addition to those a customer may be considering.
+If they are looking for dinner plates, for example, you might mention that soup bowls are on sale.

-- Up selling, the attempt to persuade potential customers to buy costlier items than those they’re considering.
+- Upselling is the attempt to persuade potential customers to buy costlier items than those they’re considering.
 In this situation, best practices suggest that a long-term relationship trumps a single sale.
 However, once you have earned a customer’s trust, he or she will likely buy from you again.